 The Bulletin is published for the Luther Community by the Campus Programming Office every Tuesday and Friday when classes are in session.

-The Center for Sustainable Communities is hiring student recyclers for next year.
-This position is related to campus recycling, composting, and redeemable items as needed in order to help Luther College to be a more environmentally conscious campus.
+Sustainability has work study positions open for the fall of 2015.
+This position is related to campus recycling, composting, document destruction and redeemable items as needed in order to be a more environmentally conscious campus.
 Team up with a fellow student and learn how Luther recycles through work study.
 You must have a valid driver's license to be eligible.
 Positions start September 2015.
-To apply contact Stratis Giannakouros or Jamie Stallman.
+To apply, contact Stratis Giannakouros or (563) 387-1809.

 The Alumni Office is seeking an assistant for the fall of 2015.
 Within this position, you would assist the office staff with scanning and linking confidential documents, clerical duties, special projects, answering phone calls, and delivering messages/packages to other offices/ buildings.
 Applicants must have typing skills and be very conscientious.
 To apply, contact Judy Riha at or (563) 387-1524.